Ambattz/FP_MiniProject_ReactJS/README.md

 ## TOPICS
 ### ReactJS - Hospital Application
+ReactJS is an open-source JavaScript framework for building a user interface.
+A uniqueness of ReactJS is that it is not restricted to just client-side programming, but can also be used for the server-side.
+This case study is about creating a hospital application to sign in, signup, add, view, and edit the patient details, book, view, and edit appointment details, and so on.

 In this application, you will do the following :

   * Create a signup page to register the user.